 No significant insect or disease problems.

 May be massed or grown as a screen or hedge on larger properties.
-Excellent in small groups.
-Specimen for lawns, shrub borders or foundations.
-Containers.
+Marginally ornamental for use as a specimen in lawns, shrub borders or foundations.